white-noise/beamer_theme/README.md

-# A Custom Beamer Theme
+# a custom beamer theme
-- Based on Torino by Marco Barisione
+- based on torino (an open source theme) by marco barisione